dig24-bit/ycesproject/README.md

 Python Webapp for Creating QR codes

 Uses: Python,pywebio,Falsk,qrcode module
-App Deployed on : Heroku
+App Deployed on : Laptop

 About the webapp